laravel/docs/helpers.md

     // 10

-A default value or Closure may also be passed as the third parameter to the method, which is used if the given value is blank:
+A default value or Closure may also be passed as the third parameter to the method.
+This value will be returned if the given value is blank:

     transform(null, function ($value) {
         return $value * 2;
-    }, "Value is blank");
+    }, "The value is blank.");

 <a name="method-validator"></a>
 #### `validator()` {#collection-method}